 If you prefer weighing your feed:

-- Pounds: 0.25 lbs per bird.
+- Pounds: 0.25 lbs per standard bird

-- Kilograms: Approximately 0.11 kg (113 grams) per bird.
+- Kilograms: Approximately 0.11 kg (113 grams) per bird

 Chicken Feed Calculator: Monthly Costs by Flock Size